Recovering Europe, strong Brazil lift Carrefour sales

 BRAZIL IPO

-Carrefour's performance was ahead of the 3.1 percent growth reported by French rival Casino (CASP.PA) on Thursday.
+Carrefour's performance was ahead of the 3.1 percent growth reported by French rival Casino on Thursday.

 "Georges Plassat has delivered results in all areas he has been tackling...Going forward Carrefour still has leeway to shrink costs," said Bryan Garnier analysts who said Carrefour remained their "top pick".